immcantation/presto/docs/examples/tasks.rst

     cat align_assemble-pass.fastq ref_assemble-pass.fastq > merged_assemble-pass.fastq

-However, if you intend to processes them together, you may simplify this by perform both steps using the :program:`twostep` subcommand, which will attempt *de novo* assembly followed by reference guided assembly if *de novo* assembly fails::
+However, if you intend to processes them together, you may simplify this by perform both steps using the :program:`sequential` subcommand, which will attempt *de novo* assembly followed by reference guided assembly if *de novo* assembly fails::

-    AssemblePairs.py twostep -1 reads-1.fastq -2 reads-2.fastq --rc tail \
+    AssemblePairs.py sequential -1 reads-1.fastq -2 reads-2.fastq --rc tail \
         --coord illumina -r vref.fasta

 .. note::

-    The sequences output by the :program:`reference` or :program:`twostep` subcommands may contain an appropriate length spacer of Ns between any mate-pairs that do not overlap.
+    The sequences output by the :program:`reference` or :program:`sequential` subcommands may contain an appropriate length spacer of Ns between any mate-pairs that do not overlap.
     The `:option:`--fill <AssemblePairs reference --fill>`` argument may be specified to force :ref:`AssemblePairs` to insert the germline sequence into the missing positions,